GPT-5

 GPT-5 is a multimodal large language model developed by OpenAI and the fifth in its series of generative pre-trained transformer (GPT) foundation models.
-Preceded in the series by GPT-4, it was launched on August 7, 2025, combining reasoning capabilities and non-reasoning functionality under a common interface.
-At its time of release, GPT-5 had state-of-the-art performance on various benchmarks.
-The model is publicly accessible to users of the chatbot products ChatGPT and Microsoft Copilot as well as to developers through the OpenAI API.
+Preceded in the series by GPT-4, it was launched on August 7, 2025.
+It is publicly accessible to users of the chatbot products ChatGPT and Microsoft Copilot as well as to developers through the OpenAI API.

 Background

 On April 14, 2023, Sam Altman, the chief executive officer of OpenAI, spoke at an event at the Massachusetts Institute of Technology and said that the company was not training GPT-5 at that time.
 He stated that OpenAI was "prioritizing GPT-4 development" and that "we are not and won't for some time" release GPT-5.

 On July 18, OpenAI filed for a "GPT-5" trademark in the United States.
 On November 13, Altman confirmed to the Financial Times that the company was working to develop GPT-5.

 According to The Information, "[f]or much of the second half of 2024, OpenAI was developing a model known internally as Orion and intended to become GPT-5", "[b]ut the Orion effort failed to produce a better model, and the company instead released it as GPT-4.5 in February [2025]."

 By late July 2025, OpenAI was widely anticipated as planning to release GPT-5 in early August.
 On July 30, The Verge reported that "Microsoft is getting ready for GPT-5" as "sources familiar with Microsoft's AI plans" told an editor that the company was testing a new mode for its Copilot chatbot that would offer a model that "thinks deeply or quickly based on the task".
 On August 5, in the leadup to the release of GPT-5, OpenAI released GPT-OSS, a set of two open-weight models that have reasoning capabilities.
 GPT-5 was then unveiled during a livestream event on August 7.